Union Omaha: Crest

-The team's name and crest were developed through fan engagement including town halls, workshops, interviews, and online polls to reflect the entire Omaha region.
-In a bid to stay true to the roots of both the state and city, the team announced on October 3, 2019, the new name as a nod to the Union Pacific Railroad, with the great horned owl, a species of owl native to Nebraska, being the prominent focal point of the club's crest.
-The logo was designed by Matthew Wolff.
+The team developed its name and crest through fan engagement including town halls, workshops, interviews and online polls to reflect the entire Omaha region.
+In a bid to stay true to the roots of both the state and city, the team announced its new name on Oct.
+3, 2019, in a nod to the Union Pacific Railroad.

+The great horned owl, a species of owl native to Nebraska, is the prominent focal point of the club's crest.
+Designed by Matthew Wolff, the three stars to the left of the owl represent the supporters, the city and the purpose of the club.

+The Owls' chose the color black as a symbol of power, white to represent new beginnings and lightning yellow as a representation of striking with speed.

-The star above the crest represents Union Omaha's one USL League One title, and was added following their 2021 title win.
+The star above the crest represents Union Omaha's first USL League One title.
+Any other titles they win in the future will be represented in that way as well.

+Club ownership

+Union Omaha is owned and operated by Alliance Sports.
+Founded in 2008 by Gary Green and Larry Botel, Alliance Sports owns multiple minor league baseball teams.

+The Owls ownership group now also includes founder and chairman of Carson Group Ron Carson.
+Carson officially joined the club in August 2024 and is now working with Alliance Sports, the ownership group formerly in charge of the Omaha Storm Chasers, to run the club.